humhub/documentation/docs/admin/console.md

 To change the system user use e.g. ``su -s /bin/bash -l www-data``
 :::

-All of the following commands can be executed withine the `@humhub/protected` directory.
+All of the following commands can be executed within the `@humhub/protected` directory.

 **Example**